 “If I buy a pair of pants and they don’t flatter me, I’m disappointed.
 But if I choose your mental health app over traditional therapy, I’m risking substituting something that doesn’t work for something that does.
 For a lot of these outcomes, there’s something out there.
 It might not be accessible, and it might be expensive.
 But there’s an ethical consideration in giving people something that works,” says Dr. Wolin.

-There’s value in getting something to market, but if people come to rely on your product and it can’t deliver, the consequences are far more dire than a one-star review on iTunes.
+In other words, there’s value in getting something to market, but if people come to rely on your product and it can’t deliver, the consequences are far more dire than a one-star review in iTunes.
 Theranos is a chilling example.

 If you’re going to fail, fail in a test environment.
-The real world of Healthcare is only for products that work.
+The real world for healthcare is only for products that work.

 “Do no harm” is a philosophy all tech could stand to live by

-No doubt there are additional constraints in this space, and yes, they can hamper innovation, but the truth is that health tech solutions operate by a methodology and rules we sometimes wish the rest of the industry could follow.
+No doubt there are additional constraints in the healthcare space, and yes, they can hamper innovation, but the truth is that health tech solutions operate by a methodology and rules we sometimes wish the rest of the industry could follow.

 Instead of aiming to reach the biggest possible audience with software that aims for the lowest common denominator, remember the value in building to the needs of specific populations.
 Embrace the 4x return, not just the 10x one.
-And before you launch, make sure your product actually improves the lives of real people in an ethical and humane way.
+And before you launch, make sure your product actually improves the lives of real people.

 Published by TXI Healthcare in Digital Health